ctools/ctools/doc/source/users/reference_manual/csviscube.rst

 ``(sunzenith = 105.0) [real]``
     Minimum Sun zenith angle for observations in degrees.

+    If the Sun is higher in the sky than the specified zenith angle, the corresponding times are excluded from the visibility cube.

 ``(moonzenith = 90.0) [real]``
     Minimum Moon zenith angle for observations in degrees.

+    If the Moon is higher in the sky than the specified zenith angle, the corresponding times are excluded from the visibility cube.

+``(maxfli = 0.4) [real]``
+    Maximum fraction of lunar illumination.

+    If the Moon has an illumination that is equal or larger than this fraction, the corresponding times are excluded from the visibility cube.

 ``outfile [file]``
     Output visibility cube file.